-Figure 1 – Flow Chart of the proposed method
+Figure 1 – Flow chart of the proposed method

-Revaluating the activity’s duration
+3.3.
+Re-evaluating an activity’s duration

-As described above, when examining a control point t, the durations of ongoing activities are revalued.
-While the exact randomization of the new duration differs from one distribution type to another, it follows the same logic: First, one calculates the percentage (rate) of the completed work, and then this rate is applied to the remaining work.
-The steps to calculate the new duration for activity i at time t are as follows:
+As described above, when examining a monitoring point t, the durations of ongoing activities are re-evaluated.
+While the exact randomization of the new durations differs from one distribution type to another, it follows the same logic: First, one calculates the percentage (rate) of the completed work, and then this rate is applied to the remaining work.
+The steps to calculate the new duration of activity i at time t are as follows: